Ensenada: Education

-With UNAM's research headquarters, the Marine Sciences Department of the UABC and the thriving CICESE scientific institute in town, Ensenada boasts the highest concentration of scientists and science students in all of Latin America, chiefly in the fields of astronomy, physics, biology, geology and oceanography.
+With UNAM's research headquarters, the Marine Sciences Department of the UABC and the CICESE scientific institute in town, Ensenada boasts the highest concentration of scientists and science students in all of Latin America, chiefly in the fields of astronomy, physics, biology, geology and oceanography.
 Fittingly, Ensenada has been coined the City Of Science.
 Ensenada's four main institutions have a dominant focus on marine and agricultural biotechnology, nanoscience and nanotechnology, information and communication technologies, oceanography and marine science, optics and applied physics, and economic development.

 Culture

 The historic Hotel Riviera del Pacífico is today a cultural center.

 Ensenada's diversity as a city is in part attributed to Spanish, Russian, and American influences.
 Spanish missionaries and Russian settlers began the growth of the wine industry in the city.
 Reminiscent of this time period are Russian museums in the city.

 The city is known for its festivities and laid-back atmosphere, the city hosts many events including the Wine Harvest Festival (Fiestas de la Vendimia) and Ensenada Carnaval.
 The Wine Harvest Festival celebrates the wine harvest season and in the city and nearby Guadalupe Valley, a series of events takes place.

-Typical food in Ensenada consists of fish tacos, which originated in the city, shrimp tacos, and ceviche.
+Typical food in Ensenada consists of fish tacos, shrimp tacos, and ceviche.
 These dishes are usually accompanied by avocado and salsa.
 Another dish characteristic of the port city is carpaccio.
 The city's Mediterranean climate allows for the cultivation of grapes and olives, which in turn make wine and olive oil, respectively.
 Development of such foods complement Spanish, Italian, French, and Mexican dishes in Ensenada.